Computer Science (German) (B.Sc.)

 • Lectures on the mathematical foundations of analysis, linear algebra and stochastics.

-• A specialisation lecture in computer science.
+• One specialisation lecture from computer science.

 • A proseminar and a seminar that introduce cutting-edge research results.